 We're afraid to make changes (that we know deep inside our hearts that we need to change) because we are looking for certainty that our changes will be the ‘right' ones.

-If you’re in a career that you know you don’t belong in, or you’re burnt out and looking to make a greater impact with your work, don’t let the unknown stop you from moving forward and giving yourself permission to make a change.
+If you're in a career that you know you don't belong in, or you're burnt out and looking to make a greater impact with your work, don't let the unknown stop you from moving forward and giving yourself permission to make a change.

 Try out your options before you come to the conclusion that a career change isn't for you or that the shift is something that you can't handle.